Learning Outcomes

 Creation or Adoption of Risk

-- Adoption of Risk: This applies where a danger is created on the defendant's land by a third party (e.g., a trespasser) or a natural event (e.g., lightning strike causing fire), and the defendant, knowing of the danger, fails to take reasonable steps to abate it.
+- Adoption of Risk: This applies where a danger is created on the defendant's land by a third party (e.g., trespassers) or a natural event (e.g., lightning), and the defendant, knowing of the danger (or having reasonable grounds to believe it exists), fails to take reasonable steps to abate it.

 A local council owns a park containing a pond.
 Over time, rubbish accumulates in one corner, creating a hidden hazard beneath the water surface.
 The council is aware of the rubbish but takes no action to clear it.
 A child paddling in the pond cuts their foot severely on submerged broken glass.